microsoft/accessibility-insights-action/dev/README.md

 1. Clone the repository.
 While our team typically uses forks, the action (and therefore our self-test workflow) doesn't support pull requests from forks yet (tracked [here](https://github.com/microsoft/accessibility-insights-action/issues/629)).
 For this reason, maintainers might consider working off branches of the main repository.
 To test a fork, you can consume your fork's branch from a different repository.

 2. Run `yarn install`.
-This projects requires Node 16.
+This project requires Node 16.

 3. Make your code change.